 The vast majority of churches in our diocese were built well before visual display systems were developed.
 Successfully accommodating a visual display system in a building that has not been designed with such systems in mind, can be a challenge.

-The role of this document is to assist in the process of installing a visual display system in the church once the approval of the Diocesan Liturgical Commission has been sought.
+The role of this document is to assist in the process of installing or updating a visual display system in the church and offer guidance on using visual display systems in liturgical celebrations.